 - The most prevalent antinutrient found in legumes is phytic acid, the major storage form of phosphorus, which is found in foods like cereals, legumes and nuts.
-The problem is that phytic acid can bind to and prevent the absorption of certain minerals, including iron, zinc calcium, magnesium and manganese.
+The problem is that phytic acid can bind to and prevent the absorption of certain minerals, including iron, zinc, calcium, magnesium and manganese.

 - Over time, this can cause nutrient deficiencies for individuals who frequently eat legumes.
 However, keep in mind that this is much more likely to affect vegetarians than meat eaters.
 In fact, nutrient deficiencies as a result of phytic acid most often affect those with diets composed mostly of foods like cereal grains, legumes and grains.

 - Lectins are another type of antinutrient found in legumes.
 Lectins resist digestion and can even damage the lining of the gastrointestinal tract when eaten in high amounts.

 - Fortunately, by practicing proper preparation techniques, the harmful effects of the antinutrients found in legumes can be minimized.